 In 2011, Al moved to a remote spot in the woods with a line of sight to the telephone tower so he could access the Internet.
 Starting with Susan Boyle and Jackie Evancho, he fell in love with opera.
 One winter morning, a trapper camping some distance away awoke in his tent to a soaring aria and wondered if he’d died and gone to heaven.
 He traced the music to Al’s place and was invited in for coffee.

 Troopers evicted Al from his wilderness hideaway on August 12, 2012.
 A National Geographic cameraman was along, filming for the “reality” show Alaska Troopers.
 They found Al’s truck parked by the road and inside, horror of horrors, was a rifle case!
 He must be armed and dangerous, delusional, a gun nut!
 Think Ruby Ridge!
 Unabomber!

 We personally doubt anyone in his right mind would raise rabbits and chickens in the Alaskan wilderness without having a gun handy!

 According to Al, he heard someone yell.
-He opened the door to see two Troopers squatted down with guns aimed at him.
+He opened the door to see two Troopers with guns aimed at him.
 He laughed and invited them in.
 They evicted him.
 The story “Armed and Squatting” first aired December 16, 2012 (Season 4, Episode 10).
 A Trooper acknowledged at the end that a lot of people would probably really enjoy Al’s little piece of heaven.

 Go on to read Subduing a Wayward Snowmachine